Rome Attractions: The top 9 attractions in Rome, Italy 2025

 What can you see in the Castel Sant’Angelo?

 The Castel Sant’Angelo is just 850m from the edge of the Vatican City, so you can see st Peter’s Basilica from afar.
+You can even walk to the Vatican City from Castel Sant’Angelo.

 How long to spend at the Castel Sant’Angelo?